AndreaQ121/ST131Typer/README.md

 The `summary.txt` file is a tab-separated results summary with one line for each assembly file input.

-Column | Description | PossibleValues
+Column | Description | Possible Values
 ---------|---------|---------
 Sample | Name of assembly file
 PCR_Profile_Type | Numerical ST131 PCR profile type from [Johnston et al. *in prep*]() | 1-15